Protein–phenolic interactions in lentil and wheat crackers with onion skin phenolics: effects of processing and in vitro gastrointestinal digestion

 dried at room temperature.
 The dried onion skins were then

-ground in a coee grinder and passed through a household-
+ground in a coffee grinder and passed through a household-

 type flour sieve to obtain onion skin powder (OSP).